void

 Background

 Don is one of the major rivers of Russia.
-It rises in the town of Novomoskovsk 60 kilometres southeast from Tula, southeast of Moscow, and flows for a distance of about 1,950 kilometres to the Sea of Azov.
-From its source, the river first flows southeast to Voronezh, then southwest to its mouth.
+It rises in the town of Novomoskovsk 60 kilometres southeast of Tula, southeast of Moscow, and flows for a distance of about 1,950 kilometres to the Sea of Azov.
+From its source, the river first flows southeast to Voronezh, then south-west to its mouth.
 The main city on the river is Rostov-na-Donu, and the main tributary is Donets.

 Quote(s) from the novel